-School office staff are expected to take calls from parents/carers about absence and record the information on the school, information management system (Edgen).
+School office staff are expected to take calls from parents/carers about absence and record the information on Edgen.
 They are the first line of communication regarding absences and will pass on any concerns to the Attendance Team and/or Safeguarding Team as appropriate.